ireaneus/New-LivingWaters-Website/public/posts/PersonalStatement.md

 I believe that God the Father is actively involved in His creation through His sovereign works.
 These works include creation, providence, redemption, and judgment, all of which display His power, wisdom, and goodness.

-- **Creation**: God spoke the universe into existence, *"In the beginning God created the heavens and the earth"* (Genesis 1:1), and made all things visible and invisible by His Word (Colossians 1:16).
-He continues to uphold and sustain all creation, *"upholding all things by the word of His power"* (Hebrews 1:3).
+- **Creation**: God spoke the universe into existence, *"In the beginning God created the heavens and the earth"* **(Genesis 1:1)**, and made all things visible and invisible by His Word (Colossians 1:16).
+He continues to uphold and sustain all creation, *"upholding all things by the word of His power"* **(Hebrews 1:3)**.

-- **Providence**: God governs all things, directing and sustaining the course of history according to His sovereign will, *"The Lord has established His throne in the heavens, and His sovereignty rules over all"* (Psalm 103:19).
-He provides for His creation and ensures that His purposes are fulfilled in all events.
+- **Providence**: I believe that God not only created all things but continues to sustain and govern the universe by His sovereign will. *'He causes the vapors to ascend from the ends of the earth; Who makes lightnings for the rain, Who brings forth the wind from His treasuries.'* **(Psalm 135:7)**

 - **Redemption**: In His love, the Father sent His Son to accomplish the work of salvation for humanity, *"For God so loved the world, that He gave His only begotten Son"* (John 3:16).
 This redemptive work unfolds in history as God calls people to Himself, forgives sins, and adopts believers as His children.